Sobolev Norm Learning Rates for Regularized Least-Squares Algorithm: Introduction

 \section{Introduction}

-Given a dataset $\D=\{(\x_i,\y_i)\}_{i=1}^\n$ independently sampled from an unknown distribution $\P$ on $\X\times \Y$ with $\Y\subseteq \R$, the goal of non-parametric least-squares regression is to estimate the conditional mean function $\optFP:\X\to\R$ given by $\optFP(\x):= \E(\Y|\X=\x)$.
-There are various different algorithms for this regression problem, see e.g.~\cite{GyKoKrWa02}, but in this paper we focus on regularized least-squares algorithms, which are also known as least-squares support vector machines (LS-SVM), see e.g.~\cite{StCh08}.
+Given a data set $D=\{(x_i,y_i)\}_{i=1}^n$ independently sampled from an unknown distribution $P$ on $X\times Y$, the goal of non-parametric least-squares regression is to estimate the conditional mean function $\optFP:X\to Y$ given by $\optFP(x) \coloneqq \E(Y|X=x)$.
+The function $\optFP$ is also known as regression function, we refer to \citet{GyKoKrWa2002} for basic information as well as various algorithms for this problem.
+In this work, we focus on kernel-based regularized least-squares algorithms, which are also known as least-squares support vector machines (LS-SVMs), see e.g.\ \citet{StCh2008}.
+Recall that LS-SVMs construct a predictor $\optRegFD$ by solving the convex optimization problem